William E. Lori: Abortion

-In 2022, Lori expressed his support for a national ban on abortions after the 15th week of pregnancy.In September 2024, he condemned Question 1, a ballot initiative before Maryland voters that would enshrine abortion rights for women in the Maryland State Constitution.
+In 2022, Lori expressed his support for a national ban on abortions after the 15th week of pregnancy.
+He explained that “Although we will never cease working for laws that protect human life from its beginning and supporting mothers in need, we think that this proposed legislation is a place to begin uniting Americans regardless of their views on abortion,” and “Further, we strongly agree that there is a federal role for protecting unborn human life.”
+In September 2024, he condemned Question 1, a ballot initiative before Maryland voters that would enshrine abortion rights for women in the Maryland State Constitution.
 This was in the wake of the overturning of the 1973 Roe vs. Wade decision by the US Supreme Court in 2022.
 He stated:Question 1 seeks to enshrine abortion in the Maryland state constitution, an action that is both unnecessary and harmful ...
 It is harmful because it would divert resources away from efforts that promote the well-being of women, children, and families.Question 1 passed overwhelmingly.

 Capital punishment

 In February 2013, Lori testified before the Maryland House of Delegates in support of a bill to repeal the death penalty.He stated,While those who have done terrible harm to others deserve punishment, we urge a response that meets evil with a justice worthy of our best nature as human beings, enlightened by faith in the possibility of redemption and forgiveness.